motebhushan/BMEcomFrontend/README.md

 ## 📌 Notes

-- This project is a real-world example to showcase full-stack development skills.
+- This project showcases a complete MERN-style architecture using React and Spring Boot.
-- Additional features like payment integration and admin analytics coming soon.
+- More features like payment gateway integration and full admin control are planned in future updates.